Overview: Brake job rip-offs and what you can save on brake pad replacement cost

 Brake system parts

 You’ll buy at least three brake jobs during the life of your vehicle.
-And if you don’t learn how to spot the rip-offs, you’ll waste upward of $1,000 on parts and services you don’t really need.
-Brake job rip-offs happen far more often than you think.
-I’ll lift the curtain on these shady practices and show you how to get a good brake job and avoid getting taken.
+And if you don’t learn how to spot the rip-offs of brake pad replacement cost, you’ll waste upward of $1,000 on parts and services you don’t really need on brake job cost.
+Brake job rip-offs on brake pad replacement costs happen far more often than you think.
+I’ll lift the curtain on these shady practices and show you how to get a good brake job and avoid getting taken on brake pad cost.

 Anatomy of a Brake System